PsyProtocol/psy-sdk/docs/src/FullFlow.md

 ## 7. Assumption Reduction Summary: The Journey to Trustlessness

-The QED circuit flow demonstrates a progressive reduction and discharge of assumptions:
+The Psy circuit flow demonstrates a progressive reduction and discharge of assumptions:

 1.  **Start UPS:** Assumes initial state fetched from the last block is correct *locally* and that the *last block's CHKP root* was valid.
 Verifies local consistency.
 2.  **UPS Transactions:** Assumes previous step was valid, assumes current step's witness is correct.
 Verifies previous proof, verifies current CFC/debt logic, verifies state delta.
 Passes on proof tree root assumption and the *original* starting CHKP root assumption.